Ashutxshj/Ashutxshj/README.md

 # Sup?
 I'm Ashutosh 👋

-I'm a 3rd year Computer Science and Engineering student with a passion for machine learning, and open-source contributions.
+I'm a 3rd year Computer Science and Engineering student with a passion for machine learning and open-source contributions.

 ## 🛠️ Skills
 - **Languages:** Python, C++